Parable of the Renegades

 The clinic had one room for general treatment which was where the recent events took place.
 Another door led to a room designed for therapy.
 It looked like a spa, also consisting of a single white room, but walls of curtains separated sections of it to allow for different purposes.
 The scent that wafted in this room smelled of herbal bamboo thanks to an air purifier giving off a relaxing aroma.

-He took a few seconds to get out of the tub and looked straight into the room's mirror.
+When he wanted a break from the heat, he took a few seconds to get out of the tub and looked straight into the room's mirror.
 He lifted the wavy hair bangs that had been shielding his eyes from everyone's view the entire time.

 "They're back to looking normal again," Lucas noticed.